 To the contrary.
 He was popular with the people of the street, and of the night.

-As sometimes happened, I was awakened one morning by a knock on my door.
-"Hey Bill, get out of bed...let's go to
+This story begins when one morning I was awakened by a pounding on my door.
+"Hey Mac, get

 Rolling over, I found it was still dark outside.
-The soft glow of my night clock outlined six o'clock on the dial.
+The soft glow of my night clock outlined five-thirty on the dial.
 It was Thursday.

-When Sensei decided to do something, a clock began ticking away in his mind.
+When Sensei decided to do something, a timer began ticking impatiently away in his head.
 When he showed up on your doorstep at dawn, you'd better be ready to go somewhere, and fast.

 I understood that to mean "Forget the breakfast, get dressed, and let's go."